Debbie Jaunich from the Sheikh Mohammed Centre for Cultural Understanding on Ramadan

+How can non-Muslim children living in Dubai find out more about Ramadan?
 The Sheikh Mohammed Centre for Cultural Understanding (SMCCU) has evening Iftar dinners at their centre in Bastakiya that are a favourite for families.
 It is a way to get to know the customs and traditions of Ramadan through a meal, where Emirati hosts share their thoughts on what happens in the Holy Month and why.
 Families also have the opportunity to visit the Diwan Masjid during the event and learn about its role and the worship activities during the month.

 Of course, if your family is invited to an Iftar dinner by a neighbour, friend or co-worker, accept the invitation – this is the best way to experience how the fast is traditionally broken.
 And if your family wants to be involved with charity, an important part of Ramadan, the place to start is right next door.

+What are the rules of the fast for kids and teens?
 Children are required to start fasting from puberty, but generally start practicing around the age of seven.
 They may fast for part of the day or give up their favourite sugary cereal, for example, according to their ability and their age.
 Most children try to fast because they want to be a part of what their siblings or parents are doing, well before they are required to, according to Islam.

 But, there is more to fasting than just not eating and drinking, and these are the things that are emphasized with children.
 So, the emphasis is on doing extra good deeds, or being extra careful to obey their parents, not arguing and fighting with siblings, or avoiding hurting someone’s feelings.